Straight-line Depreciation in Real Estate

-- Can you buy the property at a price that is below current market value, locking in a profit in equity at the closing table?
+- Can you buy the property at a price that's below current market value, locking in a profit in equity at the closing table?

-- Will the current market and competitive environment support rent that will pay expenses and still leave nice monthly profit as cash flow you can take to the bank?
+- Will the current market and competitive environment support rent that will pay your expenses and still leave a nice monthly profit as cash flow that you can take to the bank?

 - Have you allowed for some vacancy and credit losses?

-- Do you have ALL of your expenses either nailed down or closely estimated:
+- Do you have all your expenses either nailed down or closely estimated?

 Growth Through 1031 Exchange

-This one is only used if you decide to grow your portfolio by selling properties profitably and plowing that money into other properties.
-It's complicated, so an accountant should be consulted, and the rules are strict.
-The investor is pretty much hands-off, as a third party has to take in the proceeds of the sale and disburse the funds to buy the new property.
+Consult an accountant because the procedure is complicated and the rules are strict.
+The investor is pretty much hands-off.
+A third party must step in to take in the proceeds of the sale and disburse the funds to buy the new property.